-The school considers any of the following incidents to be significant and therefore requires that records of incidents are sent to the Children and Younger Adults Health and Safety Section, as stated above:
+The school considers any of the following incidents to be significant and therefore requires that staff complete an incident record:

-- a) Any incident which caused injury or distress to a pupil or member of staff (where an injury is involved the schools accident reporting guidance must also be followed); - b) Any incident where a written record is needed to be able to justify the use of force.
-(This is relevant where the staff involved feel the judgement was finely balanced). - c) Any incident where a record will help the school to identify and analyse patterns of pupil behaviour or will help to inform future training. - d) Any incident which involved other agencies e.g. the police.
+- a) Any incident which caused injury or distress to a pupil or member of staff (where an injury is involved the school's accident reporting guidance must also be followed); - b) Any incident which is sufficiently serious in its own right to require an incident record to be completed (even though there was no apparent injury or distress).
+Any use of restrictive physical interventions will fall into this category. - c) Any incident where a written record is needed to be able to justify the use of force.
+(This is relevant where the staff involved feel the judgement was finely balanced). - d) Any incident where a record will help the school to identify and analyse patterns of pupil behaviour or will help to inform future training. - e) Any incident which involved other agencies e.g., the police.